 From Campo de Fiori we walked the long way to the Roman Forum and Colosseum, we explored the nearby Piazza Navona and the Parthenon and Trevi Fountain plus other sites.
 It was the perfect place from which to explore the city.

-We had a fully equipped kitchen which made meal preparation a dream, and with two kids it certainly cut down on costs and was convenient.
-The supermarket was only a couple of streets away and I thoroughly enjoyed visiting there.
-Yep, there’s that thing again with me and supermarkets.
+We had a fully equipped kitchen which made meal preparation a dream, and with two kids it cut down on costs and was convenient.
+The supermarket was only a couple of streets away, and I thoroughly enjoyed visiting there.
+Yep, there’s that thing again with supermarkets and me.

-I made Caesar salads including roasted chicken, antipasto platters when we felt like a light evening meal, bruschetta with toppings of not only tomato and basil, t roasted eggplant and tapenades.
+I made Caesar salads with roasted chicken, created antipasto platters when we felt like a light evening meal, bruschetta with toppings of not only tomato and basil but roasted eggplant and tapenades too.
 I loved it.

 Restaurants and Cafes

-Or you could spend a pleasant afternoon sipping a coffee or wine at one of the café bars, catching up on all things online using the free wifi, and then sit back and relax.
+Or spend a pleasant afternoon sipping a coffee or wine at one of the café bars, catching up on all things online using the free wifi, and sitting back and relaxing.

-The restaurant I loved the most though was not in the main area but up one of the side streets where our apartment was.
-We ate there a couple of times and it did not disappoint.
+My favourite restaurant was not in the main area, but one of the side streets close to our apartment.
+We ate there a couple of times, and it did not disappoint.

 The first time we ate there was by accident, by way of a thank you for letting the kids use their bathroom.
 We had arrived in Rome earlier than expected, and the phone calls I made to the number for the owner were answered by a drunk man, his brother apparently.
 So my message of our early arrival didn’t get through.

-Waiting for a couple of hours in the hot Italian sun became exhausting and the kids started to jump up and down in need of a bathroom.
-Not normally something they do for visitors, but the young waiter at the restaurant could see we were desperate and let us in.
+Waiting for a couple of hours in the hot sun became exhausting, and the kids started to jump up and down in need of a bathroom.
+Not typically something they do for visitors, but the young waiter at the restaurant could see we were desperate and let us in.

 Where to Stay

-Although my preference is to usually stay in an apartment, my dream is to go back and spoil myself with a stay in the Hotel Campo de Fiori, indulging in a wine on their rooftop terrace and watching the sun go down before heading out for dinner at my favourite restaurant.
-You can find the Hotel Campo de Fiori, and others Rome Hotels at Booking.com and see the top ratings and reviews they have.
+Although my preference is to stay in an apartment, my dream is to go back and spoil myself with a stay in the Hotel Campo de Fiori, indulging in wine on their rooftop terrace and watching the sun go down before heading out for dinner at my favourite restaurant.

 Sightseeing & Shopping